-Daphne Mawley Dubree & her late granddaughter Mehmona Dubree
+Daphne Mawley Dubree and her late granddaughter Mehmona Dubree

 Mehmona died on Christmas Eve.